Things To Do in The City of Llano

 Take a Photo Tour of Llano’s Historic Buildings

 Grab your fancy camera or smart phone and embark on a photo tour of Llano’s historic buildings.
 You’ll encounter fine examples of Romanesque Revival style of architecture prevalent in the late 19th century, as well as historic sites, landmarks, and buildings listed in the National Register of Historic Places.
 Located in the heart of the downtown square, the 1893 Llano County Courthouse is an eye-catching structure with its arched windows and looming clock tower.
 Meanwhile, the Llano County Red Top Jail incorporated county granite in its construction.
 For a breathtaking photo of the sunrise or sunset, visit Inks Bridge.
 Built in 1935, the truss bridge provides fantastic views of the Llano River that you can enjoy from the sidewalks that are separated from the roadway.
 The cherry-red marquee sign over the historic LanTex Theater downtown is also a favorite shot for photographers.
-Let your imagination and creative talent lead you as you view Llano through your camera lens and appreciate the macro and micro treasures of this Texas town.
+Let your imagination and creative talent lead you, as you view Llano through your camera lens and appreciate the macro and micro treasures of the Real Texas Hill Country!